imtripleq/rnm-character-browser/README.md

 yarn install
 ```

-3. Create a `.env` file in the root directory, copy and paste below to the file (see .env.example):
+3. Create a `.env` file in the root directory of the rnm-character-browser, copy and paste below to the file (see .env.example):

 ```bash
 NEXT_PUBLIC_APOLLO_CLIENT_URL=http://localhost:4000/graphql